Azure/trusted-signing-action/README.md

 # Exclude the "EnvironmentCredential" type from being considered when authenticating with "DefaultAzureCredential".
 The default value is false.
 exclude-environment-credential: false

+# Exclude the "WorkloadIdentity" type from being considered when authenticating with "DefaultAzureCredential".
+The default value is false.
+exclude-workload-identity-credential: false

 # Exclude the "ManagedIdentity" type from being considered when authenticating with "DefaultAzureCredential".
 The default value is false.
 exclude-managed-identity-credential: false